 10. Difficulty assessing vendors

-11. Integration challenges
+11. AI systems integration challenges

 I have already described some of the legal issues connected to AI in my previous article about the things to consider before implementing AI in your company.
 The legal system fails to keep up with the progress of technology, and questions arise.
 What if AI causes damage?
 If, by the fault of AI, something is damaged or somebody is hurt, who will take responsibility for that?
 The ordering party, the company who developed the AI?
 There are currently no rules that clearly state what has to be done in such cases.
 An additional issue is GDPR.
-With GDPR, data has become a commodity that has to be handled with care, which may be a challenge in terms of data collection: What data can be collected and in what ways?
+With GDPR, training data has become a commodity that has to be handled with care, which may be a challenge in terms of data collection: What data can be collected, and from what data sources?
 How to handle big data in a GDPR-compliant way?

 Read also: Starting with AI